Revd.Canon Anne Gell to be

-She will take up her new post after Easter 2017, when she will become one of three archdeacons in the Diocese of Bath and Wells.
+Anne took up her new post after Easter 2017, becoming one of three archdeacons in the Diocese of Bath and Wells.

-Anne will be moving with Simon and the family to the Archdeacon’s house, which has a lovely view of the west end of Wells cathedral.
+Anne moved with husband Simon and the family to the Archdeacon’s house, which has a lovely view of the west end of Wells cathedral.

-She will also be a Residentiary Canon at the cathedral.
-This means she will have some duties to perform there, including taking occasional services.
+She is also a Residentiary Canon at the cathedral.
+This means having additional duties to perform there, including taking occasional services.

 Commenting on the appointment, the Right Reverend Peter Hancock, the Bishop of Bath and Wells, said:

 “It is with great joy that I announce Anne’s appointment.
 She is coming to the diocese at an exciting time and will bring warmth and enthusiasm, pastoral skills and prayerfulness to this post.
 Anne is a wise and experienced parish priest and Area Dean with a deep desire to support the flourishing of all God’s people.
 As the next Archdeacon of Wells she will be involved in helping benefices, schools and chaplaincies in living and sharing the good news of Jesus.”